onetapbeyond/lambda-spark-executor/README.md

 SAMBA powered Spark applications benefit from the following enhancements:

-1. Task operations can be delegated to execute on
+1. RDD tasks can be delegated to execute on
 [AWS Lambda](https://aws.amazon.com/lambda/) compute infrastructure in the cloud.